keystonejs/keystone-storage-adapter-s3/README.md

+# S3-based storage adapter for KeystoneJS

+This adapter is designed to replace the existing `S3File` field in KeystoneJS using the new storage API.

 This project contains the keystone S3 file adapter.
 This adapter replaces the existing S3 file field, using the new keystone storage adapter class.

 ## Usage